 To support staff in being their best and whole selves, we:

-- provide access to an optional Flexible Spending Account for pre-tax funds for medical and/or dependent care costs.
+- Provide access to an optional Flexible Spending Account for pre-tax funds for medical and dependent care costs.

 Work/Life Integration Support

-We recognize the value in supporting the needs of staff outside of work and that investing in staff’s ability to take care of themselves and their families enables them to do their best work.
-In this effort, we:
+We recognize the value in supporting the needs of staff outside of work and that investing in employees’ ability to take care of themselves and their families enables them to do their best work.
+In this effort, we provide:

-- provide flexible work schedules and locations (between the office and home).
+- Flexible work schedules and locations (between the office and home).

-- provide 160 hours (20 days) of PTO during the first year of employment and 200 hours (25 days) each year after, as well as ten paid holidays.
+- 160 hours (20 days) of PTO during the first year of employment and 200 hours (25 days) each year after and ten paid flexible holidays.

-- provide Short Term Disability service that covers 60% of salary.
+- Short Term Disability service covering 60% of salary.

-- offer Parental Leave for parents of any gender who have newly become parents (through birth or adoption), including holding the job for at least 12 weeks with 6 weeks paid and the other 6 weeks unpaid that can be covered through PTO, or covered with Short Term Disability.
+- Parental leave for parents of any gender who have newly become parents, including holding the job for at least 12 weeks with six weeks paid.
+The other six weeks unpaid can be covered through PTO or covered with Short Term Disability.

 We recognize the importance of professional development for staff, our organization, and the nonprofit sector as a whole.
 To support this, we provide:

-- performance evaluations including after the first 90 days and then every 6 months.
+- Performance evaluations, including after the first 90 days and then every six months.

-- budget to cover costs associated with attending conferences, accessing online courses, and purchasing of books or other materials.
+- Budget to cover costs associated with attending conferences, accessing online courses, and purchasing books or other materials.

-- support, training, and budget to cover costs of applying to and presenting at conferences and events.
+- Support, training, and budget to cover the costs of applying to and presenting at conferences and events.